abduljaleel/workshop-appflow-athena-quicksight/README.md

 ![image](images/Quicksight-security.png)

 *   Check 'Amazon S3' and when prompted, check the buckets we created for AppFlow & Athena query results.
+Remember to tick write permission to Athena group.

 ![image](images/Quicksight-s3.png)